LGBTQ people in Chile: Living conditions

 There are no legal restrictions on adult same-sex sexual relations or the organization of LGBTQ events in Chile.
 The law sets the age of consent at 18 for homosexual sexual activity; heterosexual activity is permitted, under some circumstances, at age 14.
 The Catholic Church and traditional beliefs regarding gender roles do play a combined role in prevailing attitudes about sex roles, sexual orientation and gender identity.
 Although much of Chilean conservative society continues to regard homosexuality with a degree of contempt, the gay community has not faced the worst conditions of a continent plagued by machismo.

 The perception of LGBTQ people in Chile has improved as a result of the increase in visibility within the media, including ad campaigns by the Government.
 Nevertheless, there have been cases of discrimination due to sexual orientation and gender identity reported, including cases involving violence or death.
 In 2012, following a hate crime against Daniel Zamudio, Law No. 20,609 to Establish Measures against Discrimination was adopted.
 Additionally, as of October 22, 2015, same-sex couples can legally enter into a Civil union agreement.
 The law resembles marriage in some respects, and grants a new civil status.

 Gays and lesbians visiting Chile will most likely not encounter any prejudice or outward intolerance.
 However, public displays of affection between same sexes are rare in many cities.
 Many gays and lesbians are not actively open about their orientation outside their own circles.
 At least every regional capital has a gay club, which is usually where the LGBTQ community meets.

 In Chile, transgender people are often associated with homosexuality.
 Transgender women are mostly discriminated, unable to enter the labor market so their only way of survival is prostitution, therefore they are exposed to violence and police harassment.
 According to a 2009 study conducted by RedLacTrans, about 95% of Chilean transgender women work as prostitutes because of family, social and employment discrimination.
 As for transgender men, in many cases they decide to violate their gender identity using female or unisex clothes to get a job.
 Since 2007, name and sex change on legal documents are only allowed by court order.

-While LGBTQ people live throughout Chile, the visible LGBTQ community is largely restricted to Santiago in the gay-friendly neighborhoods Bellavista and Parque Forestal (also known as Bellas Artes).
-Demonstrations of affection are now an increasingly common sight downtown while gay bars, clubs and saunas are surfacing all over the place.
-It's vibrant gay scene is nothing of a recent phenomenon, indeed, gay clubs like Fausto or Capricho Español claim to be the oldest in South America.
+While LGBTQ can be found anywhere throughout Chile, the LGBTQ community is more visible in Santiago; especially in the gay-friendly neighborhoods Bellavista and Parque Forestal (also known as Bellas Artes).
+Pride parades are increasingly common in the area while gay bars, clubs and saunas can be found everywhere.
+The city's gay scene is not a recent phenomenon: gay clubs like Fausto or Capricho Español claim to be the oldest in South America.